 For questions about the grade appeal process, students, faculty and/or others are encouraged to speak to their instructor, program director or the assistant dean of the school for clarification.

-Graduate Certificates in Transportation Studies, Transportation Management: Vulnerability, Risk and Security, Geospatial Information Science, Historic Preservation, Human Dimensions of Environmental Change, and Public Policy are offered.
+Graduate Certificates in Transportation Studies, Geospatial Information Science, Historic Preservation, Human Dimensions of Environmental Change, Public Policy, Real Estate Development and Redevelopment, Coastal Climate Risk and Resilience, Energy, and Transportation Management: Vulnerability, Risk and Security are offered.

 KDI Scholars Program